Inspiaaa/Decaf/README.md

 # Java Game Engine

 A zero dependency, lightweight Java game engine for making 2D games inspired by Unity and Libgdx.
 It is built on top of java swing / awt.
+Decaf makes it especially easy to build pixel art games.

 **Features:**

 - GameObjects and Components

 - Scene management

+- 2d Camera system

 - Keyboard and Mouse